Updated: May 8, 2025

 According to the Global Peace Index 2024, Portugal is ranked as the seventh safest country in the world.
 It also has an extensive healthcare system, which is one of the most affordable systems in Europe.

-One of the main reasons Portugal is one of the best places for Americans to live abroad is that the country has a low cost of living in comparison to many other European destinations, including lodging, food, and day-to-day expenses.
-As per Numbeo, the cost of living in Portugal is 41 percent lower than in the US.
+One of the main reasons Portugal is one of the best places for Americans to live abroad is that the country has a low cost of living in comparison to many other European destinations and the USA, including lodging, food, and day-to-day expenses.
+As per Numbeo, the cost of living in Portugal is 33.6 percent lower than in the US.

 Pros and cons of moving to Portugal